annaghi/ansible-ubuntu-desktop/README.md

 git clone git@github.com:annaghi/ansible-ubuntu-desktop.git
 ```

-- Configure Git with your user name and email address.
-Open `files/.dotfiles/.gitconfig` in the root of this repository,
+- Open `files/.dotfiles/.gitconfig` in the root of this repository,
 and change `user.name` and `user.email` to your own.

 #### Run Ansible playbook